wrex/bunzu.doiwalters.com/src/pages/en/introduction.md

 "People eat meals".

-The _subject_, _verb_, and _object_ in that core sentence are indicated by the vertical lines that separate them, but _you don't need to know those words_ to understand the diagram!
+The _subject_, _verb_, and _object_ in that core sentence are indicated by the vertical lines that separate them, but _you don't need to understand those words_ to understand the diagram!
+You only need to understand the few simple words present on that line in the diagram.

 The diagram clearly shows that the "action" part of the sentence ("eat") is modified by a bunch of other words.
 They eat "at home" and "with sticks".
 The